"The Yorkshire Mistress Of Self-Expression..."

 The self-titled debut The Bleeding Obvious released in 2016 was a blaze of genres featuring an impressive array of vocalists, musicians and an orchestra.
 She followed it up in 2017 with the sophomore album and touring show Rainbow Heart: an odyssey about her LGBTQ+ identity and coming out of the closet.

-Her new work however is rooted in optimism while firmly giving a big middle finger, covering themes such as the Me-Too movement, "Pride-washing" and increasing transphobia within the UK.
+Her third album Dirty BLlnde however is rooted in optimism while firmly giving a big middle finger, covering themes such as the Me-Too movement, "Pride-washing" and the world-wide rise in transphobia and bigotry.

 "I wrote the first two albums during the Summers of 2016 and 2017," explains Jessica.
 "Wonderful sunny days, lots of time in my home studio, plenty of natural light!
 That light can be a double-edged sword as the nights draw in: I got quite melancholy as autumn hit and this time queer negativity online was an extra 'bonus'.
 Don't get me wrong, I toured and that was fun but sometimes it was a real effort to stay afloat."

-"Other things got in the way as well - Brexit, the pandemic, that sort of thing - so album 3 took a back seat although many of the songs were in my live shows already."
+"Other things got in the way as well - Brexit, the pandemic, that sort of thing - so album 3 took a back seat although many of the songs were in my live shows already.
+It's finally finished though - phew!"

 Jessica counts artists such as Swing Out Sister, Saint Etienne, Roísín Murphy and M83 as influences and as a result her work sashays effortlessly between genres including pop, classical, electro, chiptune, spoken word and disco.
 A childhood education as a chorister at Wakefield Cathedral influences harmonies and arrangements as much as her record collection.